martinnovillo87/coding-exercises/python/tkinter/lotr-hangman/README.md

 A Lord of the Rings themed Hangman game built with Python and Tkinter.

 The project is a GUI-based version of the classic Hangman game where the player guesses words related to the LOTR universe.
+The game fetches data dynamically using APIs (via the `requests` module).
 ## Technologies

 - Python
 - Tkinter
-- Pillow
+- Pillow (PIL)
+- Requests (for API access)

 ## Status

 Prototype / work in progress.
 The core gameplay is implemented, but the project still has planned improvements and bug fixes.

+## Game Preview
 ![Game Preview](assets/Capture.JPG)